vianarafael/koe/docs/USER_GUIDE.md

 ---

-**🎯 You're now ready to master Koe and optimize your social media engagement strategy!**
+**🎯 You're now ready to master EngageMeter and optimize your social media engagement strategy!**

 For additional help, check the [API Reference](API_REFERENCE.md) or [Deployment Guide](DEPLOYMENT.md).